LOAD DATA

 Important

 SingleStore Helios only supports LOAD DATA with the LOCAL option.
 As this SQL command will not work in the SQL Editor, LOAD DATA LOCAL must be run from a SQL client running on a computer that can access your SingleStore Helios instance, such as the MySQL client (mysql-client) or SingleStore client.
-Refer to Connect to Your Workspace for more information on SQL clients.
+Refer to Connect to SingleStore for more information on SQL clients.

 Important